Hwang Kee: Martial arts training

 Hwang Kee was born on November 9, 1914, in Jang Dan, Kyong Ki province of Korea, while it was under Japanese occupation.
 His father was a scholar and teacher, thus Hwang was one of the few young men in the province to complete high school in 1935.

-He first studied martial arts, Tae Kyun while in school.
+He first studied martial arts, Taekkyeon while in school.
 Following graduation, he went to work for the Manchurian Railroad, where he claimed to have learned the martial art of Kuk Sool under Chinese Master Yang Kuk Jin, although some of his peers doubt this assertion.
 Master Won Kyuk Lee of the Chung Do Kwan, claimed that Hwang was a student at his kwan, gaining the equivalent of a green belt.
 Hwang disputed Lee's claim, and acknowledged only Yang Kuk Jin as his teacher.
 It is likely that Hwang Kee learned Yang style Tai Chi Chuan among other arts from Yang Kuk Jin, as the Tae Guk Kwon Hyung taught at upper levels is known in Tai Chi Chuan as the Yang style short form.
 Hwang returned to Korea from China in 1937, he wanted to continue his martial education, but the Japanese occupation limited his options.
 Throughout the 1930s and 1940s, while working for the Cho Sun Rail Way Bureau, he began to study Okinawan Karate by reading books available at the local library.

-During the late 1930s, Hwang Kee had mastered the native Korean martial arts of Subak and Taekkyon.
+During the 1930s, Hwang Kee learned Taijiquan, Manchurian Shipalgi, and Guoshu.
 It was during this time that the Japanese occupied Korea, and the resident general, in an attempt to control the population, banned the practice of native martial arts, setting the penalty at imprisonment.
 In 1936, Hwang Kee attracted the attention of the Japanese secret police, forcing him to pack his bags and set out on foot for Manchuria, where he experienced scenes of lawlessness and destruction whilst working as a railroad worker.
 As a result, Hwang Kee decided to enter China, where he would live the next 20 years.
 He entered China at night from the southern end of the Great Wall of China, which he scaled and descended into China on the other side.

 I climbed the wall at night, I was in excellent physical condition at the time and there were parts of the Great Wall that were lower than others.
 I ran up the side of the wall two or three steps and then grabbed at the top.
 Once on top, I distracted the soldiers guarding the other side by throwing rocks away from where I climbed down.